MicrosoftDocs/dynamics-365-project-operations/articles/approvals/recall-cancel.md

     If you selected **Reject**, the recall request is rejected.

 > [!NOTE]
-> As when a recall is requested, when a recall is approved, the system checks for any invoicing activity on the time or expense entries.
+> As when a recall is requested, when a recall is approved, the system checks for any invoicing activity on the time, expense or material usage entries.
 If an entry was already invoiced, or if it's on a draft invoice, the approver will receive an error message that states that the time or expense can't be approved for recall, because it was already invoiced.
 Approving the recall will become possible again if a full credit or refund is issued to the customer on the original invoice using a corrective invoice.

 ## Impact of a recall request